 The biggest difference between an impact driver and a normal drill is that impact drivers combine torque (twisting force) with rotary impacts (forward motion).

 You’ll notice an impact driver is very loud when compared to a cordless power drill.
 That is because impact drivers use rotary impacts to drive screws when more pressure is applied.
 When using this tool, you can feel the mini rotary ‘hammer’ inside helping you with the forward motion.
 This force helps drive screws in more easily.

 What do you use an impact driver for?

 The most common use for an impact driver is to drive screws into the material.
 You can do things in a pinch, like drilling pilot holes, but this isn’t recommended.

 The impact from the rotary hammer inside the driver was made to specifically drive screws in easier.
-When more force is needed the tool automatically kicks in this impact mechanism and helps with you the forward motion require to drive the screw into the material.
+When more force is needed, the tool automatically kicks in this impact mechanism and helps with you the forward motion required to drive the screw into the material.

 Can you use an impact driver as a drill?

-You shouldn’t, but, yes in a pinch you can put in some drill bits and it will drill a hole.
-Keep in mind that using an impact driver as a drill may cause your drill bit might break because of the extra force that comes with the impact driver.
+You shouldn’t, but yes, in a pinch, you can put in some drill bits and it will drill a hole.
+Keep in mind that using an impact driver as a drill may cause your drill bit to break because of the extra force that comes with the impact driver.